RightToAskOrg/righttoask-docs/API.md

 The server applies question's [validity and permission rules](#question_def) (which should also be checked by the client).

 (VT: Consider exactly how perfectly equal a duplicate should need to be in order to be automatically excluded.
 I think the same Question_Text except whitespace, and the same other data.
 In particular, even an identical question with different background should probably be allowed.)

+M is empty if the user has not opted in to sharing their address with their MP, or if they have not tagged their MP as either a Question_Asker or Question_Answerer.
+Otherwise, M contains a list of ciphertexts containing the person's address, encrypted with the public encryption keys of each tagged MP.

+(VT: TODO: resolve inconsistencies with registration data structures - atm we don't have public encryption keys, just digital sig keys, but we'll need them for this feature.
+Need to think/ask about multiple public keys for staffers associated with one MP.)

 **Edit Question**